 The most common method of stem cell removal, used in around 90 percent of cases.

-PBSC usually takes between three and five hours at the most, and donors can normally leave the collection clinic on the same day.
+PBSC collection usually takes between four to six hours at the most, and donors can normally leave the collection clinic on the same day.
 Only very rarely is a second outpatient collection needed.

 In the run-up to the procedure, donors are given a drug with the growth factor G-CSF for a period of five days.

 A hormone-like substance, G-CSF occurs naturally in the body and increases the number of stem cells that are produced and flushed into the bloodstream.
 This is important because it generates sufficient quantities of stem cells to be taken from the arm vein.

 Peripheral blood stem cell collection has been carried out since 1988.
 DKMS has documented the use and long-term effects of G-CSF in more than 80,000 of its donors since the end of the 1990s.
 So far there is no evidence to suggest that stem cell mobilisation with G-CSF may lead to lasting side or follow-up effects.